Who The Hell Is This Mike Guy Anyway?

 Well, back then I thought he was funny guy.

+I still have so many vivid memories of my first visit.
+I remember it was very busy and every waiter working at Old Ed’s was Chinese.
 After that Sunday, I too became a fan of Old Ed’s although it would be years later before I visited again.
-Many more dinners would follow over the next thirty years and I also discovered all of the other Ed’s eateries which were also on King Street.
+Many more dinners would follow over the next thirty years and I also ate at all of the other Ed’s eateries which were also on King Street.
 The Seafood, Chinese and Italian were also good, but the one I went to most often was Ed’s Warehouse.
 Ed's Warehouse was the upscale brother of the budget conscience Old Ed’s.

 The menu was plain and simple at Ed’s Warehouse.
-You had two choices, either steak or roast beef.
-All meals came with the same sides of mashed potatoes and green peas.
-There were also unlimited kosher dills and baskets of rolls.
+You had just two choices, either steak or roast beef.
+All meals came with the same two sides of mashed potatoes and green peas.
+There were also unlimited kosher dills and baskets of rolls with butter.
 I remember on my early visits to Ed’s Warehouse I always had to wear both a jacket and a tie to dine in the restaurant.
 To prevent large groups from being turned away because someone had no jacket or tie, the maĂ®tre d’ had an assortment of loaner blazers and clip on ties available.
-It would be many years later before the wearing of a tie was not required, but a jacket was always mandatory.
+It would be many years later before the wearing of a jacket and tie was not required and absolutely no jeans or tee shirts were ever allowed.

 No reservations were taken so there always was a wait in the cramped small waiting area.
 The actual restaurant was massive on multi-levels, yet most times I would have to wait for a table.
-The wait was never longer than thirty minutes and many diners would not be willing to wait.
-They would leave to eat at one of Ed’s other restaurants where it was less crowded and had no dress code.
+The wait was never longer than thirty minutes and many other diners would not be willing to wait.
+They would leave to go eat at one of Ed’s other restaurants where it was less crowded and had no dress code.

 Ed’s Warehouse was always busy and the late Ed Mirvish was a Toronto icon.

 He was by far one of the most successful, wealthiest businessmen in the city.
 On top of his never ending charity work, he was best known for opening the world’s biggest discount department store and Toronto landmark Honest Ed’s in 1946.
+In 1963 Ed purchased the dilapidated Royal Alexandra Theater which had been slated for demolition.
+After refurbishing the old theater, Ed had singlehandedly revitalized Toronto’s dormant theater scene.

 The Royal Alexandra Theater was built in 1907.
 It was located in an old run down, industrial area of the city mostly known for its factories and numerous warehouses.
 To liven up the neighborhood and provide patrons with a place to go before and after performances, Ed bought a nearby warehouse building.
 Shortly after he renovated the building into a restaurant and to cut costs, Ed's Warehouse served a set meal of prime rib, mashed potatoes and peas.

-In its day, dining at Ed’s Warehouse was an experience unequaled anywhere in Toronto and the ambiance could best be described as circus like.
-Along with the red flocked wallpaper there were huge Oriental vases, Tiffany lamps, bronze and marble statues everywhere.
-There was even an old Bonnie and Clyde era automobile sitting right in the middle of the dining room.
-There were many antique photographs, stained glass windows and lamps with naked ladies and mermaids on their bases.
+In its day dining at Ed’s Warehouse was an experience unequaled anywhere in Toronto and the ambiance could best be described as circus like.
+Along with the red flocked wallpaper there were huge Oriental vases and hundreds of Tiffany lamps.
+There was bronze and marble statues everywhere along with an old Bonnie and Clyde era automobile sitting right in the middle of the dining room.
+There was also antique photographs, stained glass windows and large lamps with naked ladies and mermaids on their bases.
+From the moment the restaurant opened, the decor as much as the food became part of the attraction of eating at one of Ed’s restaurants.

 I decided I would implement my plan and on my next visit, Bonnie and I were having dinner with another couple.
 The four of us were sitting at our table where there were many of the 8x10 photos adorning the wall right beside us.
-I decided I would exchange one of the famous person’s photos with one of my own.
+I decided that I would exchange one of the famous person’s photos with one of my own.
 I took out the little hammer I had brought with me and over the course of our dinner, I took advantage when nobody would notice me lightly tapping out the picture.
-I can’t remember whose picture I removed, but I easily replaced it with a black and white photo of yours truly.
+I can’t remember whose picture it was that I removed, but I easily replaced it with a black and white photo of yours truly.
 It too was in the exact same black wooden frame I had purchased earlier that week.

 To be honest it actually looked like it belonged on the wall.